 I also have a keen interest in intensification applications involving green chemistry and engineering such as ionic liquid processing and renewable resources such as the use of biomass for biofuels and biopolymers.

-Short-term e.g summer projects as well as longer term PhD projects are available in the following areas:
+PhD projects as well as short-term e.g summer projects are available in the following areas:

-(1) Crystallisation in the spinning disc reactor invoving experimental and modelling work
+(1) Crystallisation in the spinning disc reactor involving experimental and modelling work

 Final Year MEng projects